The state of Hawaii has the cleanest air of any state in the United States, and the reason is simple: it's 2,400 miles from the nearest continent.

 Why the Hawaiian Islands Win

 Air quality is measured by the Air Quality Index (AQI), which tracks pollutants like particulate matter (PM2.5), ozone, carbon monoxide, and sulfur dioxide.
-The Hawaiian Islands' average AQI consistently hovers in the "Good" range (0–50), often registering readings in the teens and twenties — numbers most mainland states only dream about.
+The Hawaiian Islands' average AQI consistently hovers in the "Good" range (0–50), often registering readings in the teens and twenties.

 The reasons:

-• Trade winds: Consistent northeast trade winds sweep clean oceanic air across the islands almost year-round, dispersing any local emissions quickly.
+- Trade winds: Consistent northeast trade winds sweep oceanic air across the islands almost year-round, dispersing any local emissions quickly.

-• Limited heavy industry: No large-scale manufacturing, no coal plants, and minimal refining.
-Tourism and agriculture are the primary economic drivers.
+- Limited heavy industry: Tourism and agriculture are the primary economic drivers.

 The One Exception: Vog

-Hawaii's one air quality issue is volcanic smog — "vog" — for example, sulfur dioxide emissions from Kilauea volcano on the Big Island.
+Hawaii's one air quality issue is volcanic smog or "vog", for example, sulfur dioxide emissions from Kilauea volcano on the Big Island.
 When winds shift from their usual patterns, vog can affect the western (leeward) sides of the islands, particularly the Kona coast.
-During active eruption phases, AQI on the Big Island's west side can spike into "Unhealthy for Sensitive Groups" territory.
-But this affects a limited area and doesn't change the island-wide picture.
+During active eruption phases, AQI on the Big Island's west can spike into "Unhealthy for Sensitive Groups" territory.
+But this affects a limited area and doesn't change the AQI across the entire island.

 Runner-Up States

-• Maine: Similar profile to Vermont — forests, coastline, clean air patterns from the North Atlantic.
+- Maine: Similar profile to Vermont, where forests, coastline, clean air patterns from the North Atlantic.

 Bottom Line